department-of-veterans-affairs/vets-website/va-gov/pages/health-care/health-needs-conditions/mental-health.md

 We offer Same-Day Services to make sure that we can either address your mental health need, or schedule the right follow-up care, on the day you reach out to us.
 This will depend on how urgent your needs are, and the level of treatment you're looking for.

 **Same-Day Services may include care such as:**
-- A face-to-face visit
-- Returning a phone call
+- A face-to-face appointment with a VA provider (including walk-in appointments at a clinic or urgent care center)
+- A telehealth or video care appointment with a VA provider
-- Providing medical advice telephone call from a nurse (nurse triage)
+- A phone call with a nurse who can offer medical advice (called nurse triage)
-- Arranging a telehealth or video care visit
+- Communicating with a VA health care provider through Secure Messaging
+- Scheduling a future appointment
 - Filling a prescription
-- Scheduling a future appointment
-- Communicating with a VA health care provider through Secure Messaging
-- Walk-in appointments to a clinic or the Urgent Care Center

 </div>
 </li>